Localization and the link Floer homology of doubly-periodic knots: Examples

 \section{Examples}

 In this section we produce some examples of the behavior of the spectral sequences of Theorems \ref{Link Floer Homology Spectral Sequence} and \ref{Knot Floer Homology Spectral Sequence}.
 We present the cases of the unknot and the trefoil as doubly-periodic knots.
+In general, it is difficult to show that the Seidel-Smith action on $\widetilde{\mathit{HFL}}(\widetilde{\mathcal D})$ agrees with the action induced by the map $\tau_{\#}$ on $\widehat{\mathit{CFL}}(\mathcal D)$ derived from the Heegaard diagram, and therefore difficult to compute the higher differentials in the spectral sequence.
+However, in these simple examples the higher differentials are determined by the homological grading, so the spectral sequences we compute here are in fact the same as the Seidel-Smith spectral sequence.

 To simplify matters, we will compute all spectral sequences using appropriate chain complexes tensored with $\mathbb Z_2((\theta))$, instead of tensoring with $\mathbb Z_2[[\theta]]$ and later further tensoring the $E^{\infty}$ page with $\theta^{-1}$.
-Then the $E^1$ page of each spectral sequence is a free module with generators the link Floer or knot Floer homology of our doubly periodic knot, and the $E^{\infty}$ page is a free module over $\mathbb Z((q))$ with generators the link or knot Floer homology of the quotient.
-(The only information we lose by this change is that the $E^{\infty}$ page is not the borel Heegaard Floer link or knot homology, but rather the borel homology tensored with $\theta^{-1}$.)
+Then the $E^1$ page of each spectral sequence is a free module with generators the link Floer or knot Floer homology of our doubly periodic knot, and the $E^{\infty}$ page is a free module over $\mathbb Z((\theta))$ with generators the link or knot Floer homology of the quotient.
+(The only information we lose by this change is that the $E^{\infty}$ page is not the Borel Heegaard Floer link or knot homology, but rather the Borel homology tensored with $\theta^{-1}$.)

-\subsection{The case of the Unknot}
+\subsection{The case of the unknot}

 In the simplest possible case, let $\widetilde{K}$ be an unknot, and $K$ its quotient knot, a second unknot.
-Consider the diagram $\mathcal D$ for $K \cup U$ on the sphere $S^2 = \mathbb C^2$ in which $K$ is the unit circle with basepoints $w_0, z_0$ on $U$ and basepoints $w_1, z_1$ on $K$ such that $w_0$ lies at $\infty$, $z_0$ lies at $0$, $w_1$ lies at $i$, and $z_1$ lies at $-i$.
+Consider the diagram $\mathcal D$ for $K \cup U$ on the sphere $S^2 = \mathbb C \cup \{\infty\}$ in which $K$ is the unit circle with basepoints $w_0, z_0$ on $U$ and basepoints $w_1, z_1$ on $K$ such that $w_0$ lies at $\infty$, $z_0$ lies at $0$, $w_1$ lies at $i$, and $z_1$ lies at $-i$.
 Supply a single $\alpha_1$ and $\beta_1$ as in Figure \ref{Unknot Heegaard Diagrams Figure} coherently with a clockwise orientation of $K$.